JoaoStefani/x-baskete/readme.md

 # Laravel Framework 5.1  Bootstrap 3 Starter Site

-Demo site is deleteed today> It's because some user upload virus code which is stop work server, which I use to hosting, and I need do delete it.
-Host owner tell me that I have some virus code on my start site(someone is upload some virus code on server) and I need to delete it or they delete it.
-So I must delete it.
-Sorry.

 ## Starter Site based on on Laravel 5.1 and Boostrap 3
 * [Features](#feature1)
 * [Requirements](#feature2)